 So if it’s a dollar amount that’s in pattern for them and they are routinely receiving or sending wire transfers around that dollar amount to the same countries then that’s not necessarily a red flag.
 But unusually high, or sometimes unusually low wire transfers can be a red flag that needs to investigated.

-Q: If during a regular non-Covid season there was a limited control by custom authorities, due to COVID-19, do you think traffic will soon increase considerably?
+Q: If during a regular non-Covid season there was a limited control by customs authorities, due to COVID-19, do you think traffic will soon increase considerably?

 And then, once they did start to pick up the manufacturing again, then they had this backlog.